 This easy potato skillet breakfast is packed with nutrients for post-workout fuel that will power you through your day.
 With a little prep and a cast iron pan you can have a plant based breakfast prepped for the entire week.

-Thanks to Recipe Redux, I’m able to partner with Potatoes USA to bring you this healthy post-workout recovery meal.
 This nutrient packed potato breakfast skillet is a one pan meal that makes enough servings to power you through the week.

 Why potatoes are great for a post-workout recovery meal